TILMELD DIG - HVIS DU TØR

 Review of Copenhell 2026 - Saturday

-Saturday is always a little special at a festival.
+Saturday is always a little different at a festival.
 The body is worn down, the voice has been sanded to a rusty nod, and by now you know the shortcuts between the stages a little too well.
-But that is also the day you stop chasing the schedule and let the festival come to you instead.
-And it did.
-Saturday brought one of the year’s most talked-about bookings, a reunion with real Californian punk, and a Copenhagen trio proving that you do not need big gimmicks to make Helviti boil.
+In return, it’s the day when you stop chasing the schedule and let the festival come to you.
+And that’s exactly what happened.
+Saturday delivered one of the year’s most talked-about bookings, a reunion with real Californian punk, and a Copenhagen trio proving that you don’t need big gimmicks to make Helviti boil.

 One star